ocp-power-automation/ocp4-playbooks/playbooks/roles/ocp-customization/README.md

 **3. RSCT/RMC**

 Use this to deploy containerized version of [RSCT](https://www.ibm.com/support/knowledgecenter/SGVKBA) on every OCP node running on PowerVM infrastructure.
-This is enabled by default when deploying OCP in PowerVM or PowerVS
+This is enabled by default when deploying OCP in PowerVM or PowerVS.
+Follow the instructions provided [here](/docs/rsct-deploy.md) to deploy RSCT on an existing OCP cluster.

 Requirements
 ------------